 OSHA 1910.28(b)(3)(i) requires employers to protect every employee from falling into a hole or pit using either a cover or a guardrail system that meets the specifications in 1910.29(b) — 42-inch top rail height, 21-inch midrail, and the ability to withstand 200 pounds of outward force.
 The problem is that fixed handrails block overhead crane access, prevent material handling over the pit, and interfere with the work that the pit exists to support.
 Pit covers create trip haz

-Fire Extinguisher Rack vs Cabinet: The Real Cost Comparison for 2026
+Fire Extinguisher Rack vs Cabinet: 2026 Cost Guide

-Fire extinguisher storage decisions come down to environment, capacity, and code compliance.
+Fire extinguisher storage decisions come down to environment, capacity, and how fast your employees can reach them.
 Cabinets enclose extinguishers behind doors.
 Racks hold multiple extinguishers on open freestanding frames.
 Both are OSHA-compliant when properly installed --- the right choice depends on your facility type, the number of units you need to store, and how quickly your team needs to access them.
-This guide compares cabinets, racks, and wall brackets across every factor that matters: OSH
+This guide compares cabinets, racks, and wall brackets across every f

 OSHA Fire Extinguisher Requirements: Complete 2026 Compliance Guide | Blue SteelCo